snorwin/powercoders/docs/pod.md

         ```
         oc descirbe pod <pod name>
         ```
-    3. Print the logs for a container in a `Pod` using the `oc log` command in order to check if the application in the `Pod` was started successfully.
+    3. Print the logs for a container in a `Pod` using the `oc logs` command in order to check if the application in the `Pod` was started successfully.
         ```
         oc logs <pod name>